-Brennan hiked the trail in 2001 and 2002.
+Teatree Erin Brown hiked the trail in 2003 and 2007.
+A very

 Ley His 1999 journal site also contains a wealth of extra

-route.
+content on trip planning.
 Ley is better-known in the hiking community for his yeoman work on CDT issues, but his PCT writing should not be overlooked.

 This Triple Crown couple has many thousands of long trail miles under

 the PCT turned out to be one of the most entertaining journals of the